splunk/public-o11y-docs/metrics-and-metadata/metric-names.rst

 * Host that reported the error
 * Service (app) that returned the error

 Suppose you identify your data with a long metric name instead of a metric name and a dimension.
-A metric name that represented the number of HTTP response code 500 errors reported by the host named myhost for the service checkout would have to be the following: :code:`web.http.myhost.checkout.error.500.count`.
+A metric name that represents the number of HTTP response code 500 errors reported by the host named myhost for the service checkout might be the following: :code:`web.http.myhost.checkout.error.500.count`.

-As a result of using this metric name, you’d experience the following:
+If you use this metric name, you encounter the following issues:

-* To visualize this data in a Splunk Infrastructure Monitoring chart, you would have to perform a wildcard query with the syntax :code:`web.http.*.*.error.*.count`.
+* To visualize this data in a Splunk Infrastructure Monitoring chart, you have to run a wildcard query with the syntax :code:`web.http.*.*.error.*.count`.
-* To sum up the errors by host, service, or error type, you would have to change the query.
+* To sum up the errors by host, service, or error type, you have to change the query.
-* You couldn’t use filters or dashboard variables in your chart.
+* You can not use filters or dashboard variables in your chart.
-* You would have to define a separate metric name to track HTTP 400 errors, or errors reported by other hosts, or errors reported by other services.
+* You have to define a separate metric name to track HTTP 400 errors, or errors reported by other hosts, or errors reported by other services.

 Leverage dimensions to track the same data you can do the following: